1998–99 Mersin İdmanyurdu season: 1998–99 Second League participation

 Mersin İdmanyurdu took place in Group 1 in 1998–99 Second League season.
 League was played in three stages.
 In the first stage 50 teams in five groups (10 clubs in each) played for first two rankings to play in promotion group.
 The promotion group consisted of those 10 teams.
 At the end of the second stage top two teams promoted to 1999–00 First League.
 Remaining 8 teams in each ranking group played in classification groups, by carrying points and goals from ranking groups.
 Bottom two teams relegated to 1999–00 Third League at the end of the season.
 In the third stage, 8 clubs (3 from the promotion group and 1 each from 5 classification groups) played one-leg play-off games in Antalya Atatürk Stadium to determine the third team to be promoted to First League.

-Mersin İdmanyurdu took place in Group 1 consisted of 10 teams and finished first stage at third place and couldn't took place in promotion group.
+Mersin İdmanyurdu took place in Group 1 consisted of 10 teams and finished first stage at third place and couldn't take place in promotion group.
 In classification group, team finished at top and attended to promotion play-off games but eliminated at first round (quarter finals).